Jiayi0912/d2mr-assessment-jiayizou/01_data-cleaning/02_cleaning-level-2/assessment.md

 If you believe you have demonstrated any of the above skills sufficiently to count toward the 20 additional objectives-based points, please indicate which objective(s) you believe you have met and provide a brief explanation of how you have met each objective.

 <!-- Explanation of demonstrated unassessed objectives below this line -->
+1.  use frequent, informative comments in code and markdown
+-   In the qmd file, I have used comments to explain the purpose of each code chunk and the code inside the chunk.
+For example, in Chunk 18 , I have used comments to explain each step in the mutate pipeline to differentiate decimal place for different variables.
+2.  find and understand documentation for R packages and functions
+-   I have frequently used the help function to find the documentation for the `mutate` function in the dplyr package.
+I have also used the help function to find the documentation for the `select` function.
+4.  parse and investigate error messages
+-   When inserting new variables into the original column order, I have encountered an error message when I tried to use the `select` function to create a new variable.
+I have investigated the error message and found that the error was caused by the incorrect use of the `select` function.
+I have fixed the error by using `relocate`.
+6.  customize RStudio
+-   I don't know how to show this, but I have customized the RStudio to the Pastel on Dark theme and Lucida font (Tools - Global Options- Appearance), which is pretty cool!
+9.  create and use intermediate datasets
+-   I have created intermediate datasets including `clean.midwest`, `clean.midwest.numeric`, and `clean.midwest.pipeline`.
+12. name and differentiate R data types
+13. name and differentiate R objects
+14. define “tidy” data and explain its advantages and disadvantages
+-   12-14 are all listed in the #Setup section of the qmd file.
+I have explained the data types of the variables in the dataset, the objects I have created, and the goal of tidy data format.

 <!-- Explanation of demonstrated unassessed objectives above this line -->